Remedy-Technologies/yogcare/README.md

 ```
 Copyright © 2023 Team Remedy

-Yogacare is a free software
+Yogcare is the official project of Team Remedy for the Google Solutions Challenge 2023.
-It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+It is a free software distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```